kavia-common/recipe-explorer-38069-38125/frontend_react_js/public/assets/README.txt

-Place runtime images and static assets here.
-Access via absolute paths like /assets/<filename>.
+Place runtime-served images here and reference them as /assets/... from React components.
+Figma images referenced in SignIn should be copied here (see assets/figmaimages in repo).